-1 Background facts 1.1 Treasury management is the management of the Council's cash flows, borrowing and investments, and the associated risks.
+1 Background facts

+- 1.1 Treasury management is the management of the Council's cash flows, borrowing and investments, and the associated risks.
 The Council has borrowed and invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
-The successful identification, monitoring and control of financial risk are therefore central to the Council's prudent financial management.
-1.2 Treasury risk management at the Council is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires the Council to approve a treasury management strategy before the start of each financial year.
+The successful identification, monitoring and control of financial risk are therefore central to the Council's prudent financial management. - 1.2 Treasury risk management at the Council is conducted within the framework of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code) which requires the Council to approve a treasury management strategy before the start of each financial year.
 This report fulfils the Council's legal obligation under the Local Government Act 2003 to have regard to the CIPFA Code.
-1.3 CIPFA's Treasury Management Code is being revised and is currently at consultation stage, with the outcome and updates to the code are expected to be implemented in 2023/24 strategies.
-In the event of an earlier implementation the Council will update the Treasury Management Strategy and provide an update in the Mid-Year report to members in September.